leemengtw/cat-recognition-train/README.md

 ## Introduction
+Although there are already lots of good tutorials telling you how to build a machine learning model, I feel that there is little explanation about how to actually deploy your model as a web application.

-No matter how good you think your machine learning models are, if you can not expose it to the public, you won't be able to know how actually users are going to interact with it.
-With this in mind, I decided to build a simple image classifier that is able to recognize cats and deploy it using AWS Lambda in order to simulate how to deploy a ML model in real world.
+So I decided to build a simple image classifier that is able to recognize cats and deploy it using AWS Lambda in order to simulate(or at least practice) how to actually deploy a ML model in real world.